How to Plan a Diverse Wedding

 Consider “Traditional” Fashions

-One way to honor your heritage is to wear “traditional” dress during your ceremony or at your reception.
+One way to honour your heritage is to wear “traditional” dress during your ceremony or at your reception.
 In China, the bride often wears a red dress.
 In Korea, brides and grooms wear a garment called a hanbok.
 In India, the bride wears a saree.
 Be sure to let your photographer know if you plan an outfit change so that they set aside time to photograph both looks.

 Consider Holding More Than One Ceremony